BrunoSantosCode/FESTO-MPS-Configuration/README.md

 - The Raspberry Pi is configured with a **CODESYS project**.
 The project can be found [here](https://github.com/DIGI2-FEUP/TF4iM/blob/main/controller/factorisDemoController.project).

+📝 Note: CODESYS only works for one hour, after which time the system needs to be reset (remove the white plug and reconnect).

 - **CODESYS Login**:
      - Device name: `mpscontroller.local`
      - Username: `admin`